An Accessible Experience

 - Guía de museo (PDF)

-Noise-Cancelling Headphones are available for free at both Information Desks with a form of identification.
+Noise-Cancelling Headphones are available to checkout for free at both Information Desks.

-Quiet Room is located on the first floor of the Nature Exploration Center.
-For access, see staff at the Information Desk.
+Quiet Space is located on the first floor of the Nature Exploration Center.

-Sensory-Friendly Morning is an event held annually in May for visitors to enjoy the Museum in a calmer, quieter atmosphere.
+Sensory-Friendly Events are held periodically for visitors to enjoy the Museum in a calmer, quieter atmosphere.
 The event features Museum scientists, live animals and their keepers, and a host of other sensory-friendly activities.
-For more information, please see the

 Sign Language Interpretation for live presentations or programs is available upon request.
-Requests must be made no less than three weeks in advance with Katey Ahmann, Head of Featured Experiences, at email@example.com or 919.707.9888.
+Please make requests no less than 72 hours in advance for virtual programs and no less than one week prior to in-person events by emailing email@example.com.

 Assistive Listening Devices are available upon request for visitors attending live presentations or programs.